fulldecent/moodle-enrol_course_tokens/README.md

-# Course Tokens Plugin
+# Course tokens plugin

-The Course Tokens Plugin offers a simple yet powerful way to manage course enrollments in Moodle using single-use tokens.
+The course tokens plugin offers a simple yet powerful way to manage course enrollments in Moodle using single-use tokens.
 With course tokens, users can quickly create an account (if they don’t already have one) and enroll in a course—no manual enrolment required.

 This makes the plugin ideal for training providers, organizations, and institutions who need a secure, scalable, and flexible enrollment solution.